 - Instead of the proposed flat payment, MA plans will have a payment increase from the federal government in 2027

-The 2027 Advance Notice proposed a growth rate of 4.97% with a relatively flat payment average increase of only 0.09%, or about $700M in payments to MA plans.
-With the 2027 Rate Announcement, CMS finalized a 5.33% effective growth rate with an expected average payment increase of 2.48%, or over $13 billion to MA plans.
-This year’s 2.39% increase from the Advance Notice to the final Rate Announcement was a welcome improvement—and above the standard 1.02% average increase between proposed and final rates measured from 2018–2026.
+The 2027 Advance Notice proposed a growth rate of 4.97% with a relatively flat payment average increase of only 0.09%, or about $700M in additional payments to MA plans.
+In the 2027 Rate Announcement, CMS finalized a 5.33% effective growth rate with an expected average payment increase of 2.48%, (CMS’ 2.48% expected average change does not include the projected 2.50% increase in MA risk scores due to underlying coding trend), or over $13 billion in additional payments to MA plans.
+This represents a 2.39 percentage-point improvement from the Advance Notice to the final Rate Announcement, which is above the average 1.02 percentage-point improvement measured from 2018–2026.

 The larger increase could be attributed to several factors:

-- CMS received a record-breaking 40,000+ comments on the 2027 Advance Notice from stakeholders—including LaborFirst’s own efforts to advocate for our clients and Group Medicare Advantage plans
+- CMS received a substantial 40,000+ comments* on the 2027 Advance Notice from stakeholders—including MA and Part D sponsors, advocacy groups, physicians, PBMs, pharmacies, and other interested parties, including LaborFirst’s own efforts to advocate for our clients

 Medicare Advantage covers over half of eligible Medicare beneficiaries and continues to prove its staying power as an advantageous solution for group retiree plans.
 By increasing the average payment rate, CMS showed a forward-looking approach to Medicare Advantage.
 However, the base payment from Medicare is only one of several factors in an insurance carrier’s strategy for setting its premiums.
 Another factor is the utilization of healthcare services by its members.
 Utilization rates are increasing mostly due to a higher volume of physician and outpatient services, as well as prescription drugs.